petraT25/Latest-news/README.md

---> simple app that shows top articles from around the world
+Simple app that shows top articles from around the world

---> made with React.js
+Made with React.js

---> local state managed using useState hook, data fetched with the help of useEffect hook.
+Local state managed using useState hook, data fetched with the help of useEffect hook.

---> data fetched from "The NYTimes API"
+Data fetched from "The NYTimes API"

---> app can be toggled between light and dark mode
+App can be toggled between light and dark mode